nittin-cz/xperience-by-kentico-aira-unified/README.md

 At the moment the administrator user/role must be assigned to a custom role with the correct permission.

-8. In case of using this library in a project with XbyK versions > 30.2.0 the Aira Unified expects a workspace named "Kentico Default" (code name 'KenticoDefault').
-In that case, add a workspace with a code name `KenticoDefault` workspace.

-9. Users can now sign in to the Aira Unified app - `<your-path-base>/signin`.
+8. Users can now sign in to the Aira Unified app - `<your-path-base>/signin`.

 ## Full Instructions